fmatthew5876/stdcxx-bitops/README.md

 Several machine architectures were surveyed for their instruction references.
 The purpose of this section is to demonstrate the current state of the art on many different machines.
-We have also noted when one operation is trivially implementable from another operation.
+We have also noted when one operation is trivially implementable from another bitops proposal operation.

 * `cntt0(x)`
  * i386: `bsf`, `cmov`